alesbe/journal-app/README.md

 ## 💭 What is My Journal?
 This is a lightweight journaling and note saving cloud application.
 The notes are saved on the cloud and can be accesed from any device at any moment.

+You can read and download the full application document [here](https://github.com/alesbe/journal-app/blob/main/My%20Journal%20-%20%C3%81lvaro%20Esparza%20Bellver.pdf).
+It has all the technical and functional information but is in Spanish though!

 ## 🌐 User features
 There are some key features that the user will enjoy that are implemented on My Journal: